Distributed Local Verification using Proofs with(out) Errors: Local Verification with Oracular Proofs

-We use these ($6$ distinct) base strings to our advantage, as each of them defines a child $\rightarrow$ parent direction for the central node.
-For example, the base string $00110$ \emph{corresponds to} a route of $5$ nodes, where the central node $v$ has the third bit $1$ as its label.
-The neighboring bit $0$ and $1$ correspond to the labels of the parent and child of $v$, respectively.
-Notice that by definition, any base string corresponds to a $v$-centered route of length $5$.
-Since each base string is induced by a route with $5$ nodes, a node $v$ can be a part of multiple $v$-centered routes within $N_2(v)$ and hence it can see multiple length-$5$ strings within $N_2(v)$.
-Let us classify them as follows.
+We use these base strings to our advantage, as each of them defines a sense of direction for the central node.
+For example, let us consider the base string $10100$, which corresponds to a route of $5$ nodes, where the proof label of the central node $v$ is the third bit $1$ in the base string (see Fig. \ref{fig:string4-2labels}).
+Since none of the base strings is a palindrome, upon seeing $10100$, the node $v$ determines that the second bit $0$ corresponds to the proof label of a node, which is its parent.
+Similarly, the fourth bit of $10100$ corresponds to the proof label of a child of $v$.
+Notice that by definition, any base string corresponds to a $v$-centered route of $5$ nodes.
+However, $v$ can be a part of multiple $v$-centered routes within $N_2(v)$, and it is not necessary that each such route corresponds to some base string.
+Hence it can see multiple length-$5$ strings within $N_2(v)$ (e.g., in Fig. \ref{fig:string3-2labels}, $v$ sees $00100$).
+Let us classify them as follows, and later, we highlight why this classification is beneficial for the verification algorithm.